Start your care

 What is NDIS and Why It Matters for Autism Level 1

-Understanding NDIS funding for Autism Level 1 is essential for individuals and families navigating support options in Australia.
-The National Disability Insurance Scheme (NDIS) is a government program that provides funding to people living with disability to access the services and supports they need to live an independent and fulfilling life.
+The National Disability Insurance Scheme (NDIS) is a government program that provides funding to people living with disabilities to access the services and supports they need to live an independent and fulfilling life.

 For people diagnosed with Autism Level 1, getting the right funding through the NDIS can make a big difference.
 Autism Level 1 is often called “mild autism”, and while it may not be visible to others, it still affects daily life in many ways.

-Knowing how NDIS supports work helps individuals and families access personalised services, plan effectively, and make informed choices about their goals.
 In this article, we’ll explore eligibility requirements, how funding is structured, the kinds of supports available, and tips to get the most out of your NDIS plan.

 Understanding Autism Level 1 and the NDIS